apache/rocketmq-site/_docs/08-release-manual.md

  *   check NOTICE, should have a notice for third-party dependency if necessary
  *   extract the zip and check if the binary version is correct
  *   verify the asc(PGP sign), SHA512
- *   start nameserver and broker according to the quick-start
+ *   start name-server and broker according to the quick-start
  *   run clusterList command to see if the version is correct
- *   make sure there is no nohup.out in the binary files
+ *   make sure there is no nohup.out and other irrelevant files in the binary artifact

 #### 4.2 check list for source release: